 \subsection{BEV}

-We now present the details of how the above representations work in our framework.
 To effectively establish the 3D representation, the front-view and the bird's-eye-view must work together to estimate the image position and depth of corresponding subjects.
 Independently estimating the map of two views in parallel would inevitably cause misalignment, leading to the failure of 3D heatmap-based detection.
-To connect the two views, we estimate the bird's-eye-view maps conditioned on the front-view maps.
-Specifically, to estimate the bird's-eye-view map, we take the concatenation of the front-view maps and the backbone feature maps as input.
-In this way, BEV focuses on the targets indicated by the front-view to estimate their depth.
-Then we expand and composite 2D maps of two views to generate 3D maps.
+To connect the two views, we estimate the bird's-eye-view maps conditioned on the front-view maps (i.e.~Center and Offset maps).
+Specifically, to estimate the bird's-eye-view maps, we take the concatenation of the front-view maps and the backbone feature maps as input.
+The front-view 2D body-centered heatmap is used as a form of robust attention to people in the image, which helps the model focus on exploring depth during bird's-eye view estimation.
+Then we expand and composite the 2D maps from the front and BEV views to generate the 3D maps.
 To integrate 2D features from two views and enhance 3D consistency, we further perform 3D convolution on the composited 3D maps for refinement.

 Next, we extract the 3D translation from the estimated 3D maps, $\boldsymbol{M_C^{3D}},\boldsymbol{M_O^{3D}}$.
 High-confidence 3D positions of the 3D Center map are where we sample 3D offset vectors from the 3D Offset map.
 From the same 3D position in the 3D camera anchor maps (Fig.~\ref{fig:camera_anchors}), we obtain the 3D anchor values, which are positions in camera space of the corresponding 3D center voxel.
 Adding the 3D offset vectors to the 3D anchor values gives the 3D translation as output.